Samuel Whitcomb Jr.

 Samuel Whitcomb Jr. (September 14, 1792 – March 5, 1879) was a colporteur, journalist and a champion of the working class, public schools and democratic political values.
 Whitcomb was born in Hanover, Massachusetts.
 As an adult, he moved across the early United States more commonly than most people of his time.
 He served in the War of 1812.
-In 1817 he married Mary Simmons Joy.
+In 1817, he married Mary Simmons Joy.

-He held several jobs and careers that included book, peddling, landowner, clerk, and journalist.
-It was his business of selling books' subscriptions that allowed him to travel the country extensively, giving him opportunities to purchase land at bargaining prices, gather a unique knowledge of the common US people, and to meet interesting and prominent people, including President Thomas Jefferson.
+He held several jobs and careers that included book peddling, landowner, clerk, and journalist.
+It was his business of selling book subscriptions that allowed him to travel the country extensively, giving him opportunities to purchase land at bargain prices, gather a unique knowledge of the common US people, and to meet interesting and prominent people, including President Thomas Jefferson.

 Visit to Monticello

 Two of those he met in 1824 were Thomas Jefferson and James Madison, while trying to sell subscriptions of William Mitford's multivolume book on The History of Greece.
 Though he did not sell any to Jefferson, he was able to interview him.
 This conversation has been memorialized in Monticello.
 It gives a critical, yet kind view of the octogenarian President, from the perspective of a common northerner—as opposed to the majority of scenes recorded from the perspective of Jefferson's peers or other slave-owners and political figures.
 Whitcomb's wife accompanied him on these business travels.